 |Automation, Robotics, and Evaluating New Technologies|

-Learn how to evaluate, chose, and integrate automation and robotic equipment into manufacturing systems, and design automation and robotic equipment for manufacturing applications.
-You will also analyze, design and simulate manufacturing equipment control at multiple levels including process, motion, task, cell and system control.
+Learn how to evaluate, choose, and integrate automation and robotic equipment into manufacturing systems, and design automation and robotic equipment for manufacturing applications.
+You will analyze, design and simulate manufacturing equipment control at multiple levels including process, motion, task, cell and system control.

 |Sustainable Approaches to Complex Systems|